Tag

 A retrospective provides insights that will improve efficiency, teamwork and team dynamics, the effectiveness of tools, and communication with stakeholders.

 Simply holding a retrospective or collecting retrospective feedback is not enough to gain value.
-You need to ensure you’re incorporating the feedback into the following sprint planning meeting.
+You need to ensure you’re incorporating the feedback into the following sprint planning meeting, and take action that leads to meaningful improvement.
 The next iteration will be all the better for the time you spend reflecting and improving based upon what you learned.

 Teams can fall into a trap believing they’re focusing on the customer when they aren’t doing much of anything beyond following simple agile methods and generic processes.
 Customers need to be embedded in your development process right from the planning phase so that every decision a team member makes considers customer needs first.